HelpfulScripts/hsHealthData/README.md

 > `npm i hshealthdata`

 ## Usage
-1. Inside the `hsHealthData` folder, create a folder `data` and copy the XML file inside
+1. Inside the `hsHealthData` folder, create a folder `data` and copy the XML file into it.
+2. run `node .`